Jack-Analyst-lab/Autolib-Car-Sharing-Analysis/README.md

 4. Exploratory data analysis techniques.

 # Known Bugs
-There are no known bugs.
+{There are no known bugs.
-Improvements are encouraged.
+Improvements are encouraged.}

 # Technologies Used
-* Python Programming,
+{* Python Programming,
-* Libraries: Numpy & Pandas.
+* Libraries: Numpy & Pandas.}

 # Support and contact details
 { To make a contribution to the code or any part of the project, kindly contact me through; jackkyalo978@gmail.com}